-Below these two options there is an additional box saying “[SUM=0] Total (€):”.
+Below these two options you can see an additional box, with the text “[SUM=0] Total (€):”.
 This box is where the calculation is executed.
-You need to add this box in order for the functionality to work.
+You must include this box in order for the summarise function to work.

-As mentioned above you will need to add a textbox at the bottom to complete the functionality.
-It is important that the additional box has the same settings as the boxes above it, meaning that you will need to set the last box to Required and Numerical as well.
-In the header of the textbox question you need to insert a short tag in order for the system to perform the calculation.
+As noted above, you need to end your series of questions with a final textbox that works to summarise the responses.
+This will complete the functionality.
+It is important that this box has the same settings as the boxes above it, meaning that you need to set the box to Required and Numerical.
+In the header of the textbox, you need to insert a short tag in order for the system to perform the calculation.

 This tag can vary depending on what the purpose of the summary is.